clojure-emacs/cider/doc/installation.md

 {:repl {:plugins [[cider/cider-nrepl "0.17.0"]]}}
 ```

+!!!
+Warning

-**Be careful not to place this in the `:user` profile, as this way CIDER's
+    Be careful not to place this in the `:user` profile, as this way CIDER's
     middleware will always get loaded, causing `lein` to start slower.
 You really
-need it just for `lein repl` and this is what the `:repl` profile is for.**
+    need it just for `lein repl` and this is what the `:repl` profile is for.

 #### Using Boot